avramaral/relative_survival/README.md

 ### How to fit the `RS-SGH` model

-As an example, we will fit the RS-SGH model for leukemia-diagnosed patients (Henderson et al., 2002).
+As an example, we can fit the RS-SGH model for leukemia-diagnosed patients (Henderson et al., 2002) as follows

 ``` r
 source("header.R") # load libraries and needed functions